argonautdev/argonaut-actions/README.md

 2. Cert-manager + LetsEncrypt is pretty cool.
 Install cert-manager with CRDs explicitly using helm.
 Setup an `Issuer` or `ClusterIssuer` with letsencrypt.
 Follow that up with creating a `Certificate` (which automatically creates the secret key pair, the request to the CA, and the validation).
 Once this is done, all you need to do is use the same `Certificate` within your gateway for TLS termination.
 There are certificate-issue-requests, orders, and other entities also created as a part of this process
 3. HTTP-01 solver for cert manager can not be used for wildcard domains.
 For that, use DNS solver
 4. GitLab protected secrets run only on protected branches.
 Also,there might be issues with secrets that have '\$' in them
+5. ArgoCD to track specific branch with `--revision` args.